rkgIITBh/data-structures.github.io/HTML/InsertDeleteSplay.md

 - Node <i>g</i> becomes parent of <i>x</i>.
 - Node <i>p</i> becomes left child of <i>x</i>.

-The code is exactly modifying the links as explained above.
+The code given below modifies the links as explained above.
 The readers may go through the embedded comments in the code and observe the same.
 There are some corner cases such as handling the case when the left subtree of <i>x</i> is NULL or the <i>p</i> is the root.
-The reader can easily understand the code.
+They are not difficult to understand.
+So, we leave it to the readers.

 ```
 void leftRotate(SPLAYTREE *t, NODE *p) {